Henry Brassey: Career

-He was educated at Oxford University, and in 1868 was elected as Member of Parliament for Sandwich in Kent, as a Liberal, a seat he held until 1885.
-Brassey served as a Deputy Lieutenant for Kent, as High Sheriff of Kent in 1890 and as a Justice of the Peace for that county.
+He was educated at Oxford University, and in 1868 was elected as member of parliament for Sandwich in Kent, as a Liberal, a seat he held until 1885.
+Brassey served as a deputy lieutenant for Kent, as High Sheriff of Kent in 1890 and as a justice of the peace for that county.

 Marriage and children

-In 1866 Brassey married Anna Harriet Stevenson (d.1898), a daughter of Major George Robert Stevenson of Tongswood, Hawkhurst, Kent, by whom he had five sons and seven daughters, including:
+In 1866 Brassey married Anna Harriet Stevenson (d.1898), a daughter of Major George Robert Stevenson of Tongswood, Hawkhurst, Kent, with whom he had five sons and seven daughters, including: